 We looked to brands which use a system of logos, with reference points to the wealth of print design we've already done for the client.
 From here the name became TaskDynamics and we developed a logo drawing on components of the RAFT logo that would be used for promotional materials about the tool.

-Being involved in a project in the middle is never an easy feat.
 Initially, most of the work I did was to organize and pare down elements into a simple, repeatable manner.
-Things moved very quick, so it was a challenge to keep things tidy and straight.
-Creating a design system from scratch taught me a lot about organizing elements for future use within a system.
+Things moved very quick, so it was a challenge to keep things tidy and correct.
+Creating a design system from scratch taught me a lot about organizing and documenting elements for future use within a system.

 From a client perspective, the product was received very well.
-Along the process they were very receptive and excited about the work we were doing for them.
+Along the process they were very receptive and excited to use the tool themselves.
 We were continually praised for the quality of work we did and got a lot of positive feedback to improve and grow the tool.